GreenPaymentProcessing/OpenCart-GreenPay/README.md

 );
 ```

-So note that we added `catalog/controller/api/` as a path in the middle there.
+We added `catalog/controller/api/` as a path in the middle there.
 Once you're done with that, save the changes to this file and, if you're editing via FTP make sure to upload the file back.
 If you're editing on the server directly through SSH then just save the file and the changes should take effect immediately and you can move onto the installation.

 ## Installation via FTP
 Clone or download this repository.
 Use your favorite FTP client to connect to your server and navigate to your OpenCart's root directory.
 From there, copy all the files inside the `upload` folder into that root directory.
 Do not copy the `upload` folder itself, just the folders and files inside it.